Reflexology: History

-Practices resembling reflexology may have existed in previous historical periods.
-Similar practices have been documented in the histories of India, China and Egypt.
+Similar practices such as acupuncture have been practiced in China.
 Reflexology was introduced to the United States in 1913 by William H. Fitzgerald, M.D.
 (1872–1942), an ear, nose, and throat specialist, and Edwin F. Bowers.
 Fitzgerald claimed that applying pressure had an anesthetic effect on other areas of the body.
 It was modified in the 1930s and 1940s by Eunice D. Ingham (1889–1974), a nurse and physiotherapist.
 Ingham claimed that the feet and hands were especially sensitive and mapped the entire body into "reflexes" on the feet, renaming "zone therapy" as reflexology.
 Many of the modern reflexologists use Ingham's methods, or similar techniques of reflexologist Laura Norman.

-Effectiveness
+Efficacy

-In 2015 the Australian Government's Department of Health published the results of a review of alternative therapies that sought to determine if any were suitable for being covered by health insurance; reflexology was one of 17 therapies evaluated for which no clear evidence of effectiveness was found.
+In 2015, the Australian Government's Department of Health published the results of a review of alternative therapies that sought to determine if any were suitable for being covered by health insurance.
+Reflexology was one of 17 therapies evaluated for which no clear evidence of effectiveness was found.
 Accordingly, in 2017, the Australian government named reflexology as a practice that would not qualify for insurance subsidy, saying this step would "ensure taxpayer funds are expended appropriately and not directed to therapies lacking evidence".

-Reviews from 2009 and 2011 have not found evidence sufficient to support the use of reflexology for any medical condition.
+Reviews from 2009 and 2011 have found no evidence sufficient to support the use of reflexology for any medical condition.
 A 2009 systematic review of randomized controlled trials concludes: "The best evidence available to date does not demonstrate convincingly that reflexology is an effective treatment for any medical condition."

+There is no clinical evidence that reflexology is effective to treat cancer.
+Cancer Research UK have commented that "there is no scientific evidence to prove that reflexology can cure or prevent any type of disease, including cancer".